Post-Graduate Work Permit

 The duration of your PGWP will depend on how many years your program of study lasted: if your program was shorter than 2 years, your PGWP will be the same as the duration of your program of study, but if your program of study was longer than 2 years, you may apply for a 3-year PGWP.

-Finding an employer and getting a job in order to gain the necessary work experience.
+Finding an employer and securing a job to gain the necessary work experience.

 Usually, you need 1-2 years of qualified work experience (NOC 0, A, B) to be eligible for most of the immigration programs.